 For a well rounded fitness routine, your workout should be split into two parts: Cardio, and strength training.

 Cardiovascular exercise is essential for burning excess calories and regulating blood pressure levels.
-During the summer time, it’s almost impossible to go out for a run here in Kuwait.
+During the summer time, it’s almost impossible to go out for a run in the scorching weather.
 Which is why you should invest in a reliable cardio machine.

 A common misconception about strength training and weight lifting is that it’s only reserved for those looking to get as big as The Rock.